krishna052005/Data-Analytics-Projects-Collection/Project3/README.md

 * Identified patterns in price fluctuations and volatility
 * Observed correlations between major cryptocurrencies
 * Built predictive models to forecast future trends

-⭐ If you like this project, give it a star!